Maggie Mac Neil

-One of Canada's most accomplished swimmers, she is a three-time Olympic medalist, six-time World (LC) medalist, eleven-time World (SC) medalist, and five-time Commonwealth medalist.
-She also holds the world record in the short course 50 metre backstroke.
+One of Canada's most accomplished swimmers, she is a three-time Olympic medallist, eight-time World (LC) medallist, eleven-time World (SC) medallist, and five-time Commonwealth medallist.
+She also held the world record in the short course 50 metre backstroke.
+She announced her retirement on September 26, 2024.

 Early life

 Mac Neil was born in Jiujiang, China, in February 2000 and was adopted by her Canadian family a year later.
 Growing up in London, Ontario, Mac Neil's first competitive experience as a swimmer came with the team of the school she first took lessons from.
 She would later cite the 2008 Summer Olympics in Beijing as the point where she "started to take swimming seriously and knew that I wanted to pursue it further."
 She competed for Sir Frederick Banting Secondary School and the London Aquatic Club prior to her acceptance at the University of Michigan.

 College career

 Competing for the University of Michigan, Mac Neil first tied the NCAA record for the 100 yard butterfly, and then broke it at the 2021 NCAA Swimming and Diving Championships in March 2021.
 She was the first in the NCAA to post a time under 49 seconds (48.89), and the first Michigan swimmer to win an NCAA title since 2008.
 She went on to win a second gold medal at the same championship, taking the 100 yard freestyle title.

 Mac Neil concluded her time at the University of Michigan with two bronze medals at the 2022 NCAA Division I Women's Swimming and Diving Championships.
 A slip and fall on the pool deck while attending the championships resulted in a "slight" elbow fracture that required rehabilitation.

-On March 25, she announced that she would be transferring to finish her final year of NCAA eligibility at the University of California, Berkeley, where she would be beginning graduate studies in sports management.
+On 25 March 2022, she announced that she would be transferring to finish her final year of NCAA eligibility at the University of California, Berkeley, where she would be beginning graduate studies in sports management.
 However, in June she announced that she had changed her plans, and would instead be transferring to Louisiana State University to compete with the LSU Lady Tigers.
 The move reunited her with former Michigan coach Rick Bishop, and was speculated by Swimming World to have been connected to a burgeoning scandal surrounding Berkeley swim coach Teri McKeever.

-In her final appearance at the SEC championships, helping the Lady Tigers win a record fifth gold medal.
+In her final appearance at the SEC championships, Mac Neil helped the Lady Tigers win a record fifth gold medal.
 Winning three individual gold medals, she was named the female swimmer of the meet.
+She concluded her college career at the 2023 NCAA Division I Women's Swimming and Diving Championships, setting a record time in the 50 yard freestyle event and winning the gold medal.
+She also won a silver medal in the 100 yard butterfly and the bronze in the 100 yard freestyle.
+Mac Neil subsequently indicated that she would continue training under Bishop at LSU even though no longer competing collegiately, through to the 2024 Summer Olympics.